About the course

 About the training provider

-The University of East London is a highly experienced and successful initial teacher training (ITT) and education provider.
-Courses are taught and supported by exceptional and dynamic staff.
-All of whom foster creativity, collaboration, innovation and student engagement at the heart of what they offer.
-We also value the link between the academic and the practice, and this will form a significant part of the ITT programme you undertake.
+The University of East London is an experienced and successful initial teacher training (ITT) and education provider.
+Courses are taught and supported by exceptional and dynamic staff, all of whom foster creativity, collaboration, innovation and student engagement at the heart of what they offer.
+We value the link between the academic and the practice, and this will form a significant part of the ITT programme you undertake.

-This year, UEL has achieved its best ever student satisfaction score and we officially have the happiest students of any modern university in London, according to recent NSS league tables.
-To complement this, our end of programme survey outcomes in July 2018, suggest that over 95% of our teacher trainees rate the quality of their training through UEL as good or higher.
+Our end of programme survey outcomes, suggest that over 95% of our teacher trainees rate the quality of their training through UEL as good or higher.
 Employability is also excellent with most subjects, phases and routes achieving 95-100% employment each year.

-We look forward to welcoming you to UEL and the Cass School of Education and Communities.
+We look forward to welcoming you to UEL and the Sir John Cass School of Education and Communities.

 Training with disabilities and other needs